Our commitment to quality is about more than giving our customers wood products they can depend on.

 Our products earn the certified wood credit under these standards through the Sustainable Forestry Initiative (SFI), and our Sustainable Forest Management (SFM) certification.
 SFI fully qualifies under the LEED standard via the LEED Alternative Compliance Path process.
 In addition, our panel products qualify for incremental LEED credits under the low emitting materials requirements.

-The best business model is always based in sustainability.
-By working with our employees, our communities, and our customers, we can create innovative products that will continue to serve customers now, and into the future.
+The best business model is always based on sustainability.
+By working with our employees, our communities, and our customers, we can create innovative products that will continue to serve customers now and into the future.

 When our customers see that our wood products contain formaldehyde, they naturally have questions.
-To help all our customers understand the role formaldehyde plays in our oriented strand board (OSB), and other wood product production, we’ve collected a few questions and answers to help you understand what formaldehyde is, why it’s in our wood products, and the effects it will have on you.
+To help all our customers understand the role formaldehyde plays in our Oriented Strand Board (OSB), Plywood, and Engineered Wood Products (EWP) production, we’ve collected a few questions and answers to help you understand what formaldehyde is, why it’s in our wood products, and the effects it will have on you.

 Formaldehyde is a chemical made of hydrogen, oxygen, and carbon and is the product of many natural processes.
 Formaldehyde is present in naturally high levels in many foods, including apples and onions – it’s even a natural building block in the human body.
 In fact, human blood normally contains about 3 parts per million (ppm) of formaldehyde.